ishitamukhopadhyay/ishitamukhopadhyay.github.io/index.md

 ### About me

-I My research interests include analog and mixed signal circuit design.
+My research interests include analog and mixed signal circuit design.
 I moved to Germany late 2017 and am currently seeking job opportunities in the field of mixed signal circuit design.
 I received my PhD in Electrical and Computer Engineering from Cornell University (New York, USA) and worked in Intel Corporation till 2017 (after completion of my PhD in 2014).